NymphalidNiklas/EB2_2025/Tutorials/10.Biogeography/Readme.md

 source("https://raw.githubusercontent.com/NymphalidNiklas/EB2_2024/main/Data/Day4/Biogeography/run_dec_f.R")
 ```

-This wrapper function has several arguments we need to pass values to:
+This wrapper function has several arguments we need to pass values to.
+Have a look at the code below to get an understanding of how this works (but don't run this, this is just for clarification).

 ```R
 run_dec = function(treefile, ## Path to your tree file